2sbsbsb/Makefile-Tutorial/README.md

 ## How to write make file

 In simple words it can be remembered as defining target along with dependencies in the 1st line and associated action in the 2nd line.

+#### 1st line - target: dependencies
+####	2 nd line (Tab) - action

 Make file can have several such target and actions.

-#### target: dependencies
-####	action

 ##  Syntax :
 ### [name of rule] : [list of other rules, separated by spaces] [list of source files, separated by spaces]
 ### 		[TAB]command to execute in the event that the rule is violated.

+1st line starts with the name of the rule followed by optional (list of othe rules) or list of source files.

+2nd line is the real command to execute

 ### Rule 1